Why your brain sounds the alarm—and how Tapping turns it off in real-time.

 Points around the face and collarbone stimulate the vagus nerve, activating the parasympathetic "calm down" response.

-The calming signals reach the amygdala.
-Brain imaging shows reduced activation as the alarm system stands down.
+The calming signals reach the amygdala, and the alarm system stands down.

 With the amygdala calm, cortisol production slows.
 Studies show 24-43% reduction within an hour.